priyadharshini1711/computing_community/README.md

 ## Installation

-Dillinger requires PHP5 and a wamp server to run.
+Computing community requires PHP5 and a wamp server to run.

 - Clone the project into www directory of wamp server
 - start wamp server